Improving the level of education of students in Ukraine

 Program Objective:

-To raise the educational level and increase the resilience of Ukrainian students by organizing catch-up classes and STEAM (science, technology, engineering, arts, and mathematics) activities, aiming to overcome learning gaps caused by the COVID-19 pandemic and more than three years of ongoing war.
+To raise the educational level and increase the resilience of Ukrainian students by organizing catch-up classes and STEAM (science, technology, engineering, arts, and mathematics) activities, aiming to overcome learning gaps caused by the COVID-19 pandemic and nearly four years of ongoing war.

 Project Activities: